eyluo/security-app/README.md

 security-app
 ============

 This is a very basic webapp that locates IP addresses associated with Ransomware according to ransomwaretracker.com.
-I made this using Python3's Flask module and React.JS.
+As this is an ongoing project, the ultimate goal is to learn how to use Flask in Python and eventually master React.js to develop my skills in the full stack.
+Thus, I made this using Python3's Flask module and hope to render HTML components in React.js.
 Other components include Google Maps for Python.

 Installation
 ------------